 What do you do in your spare time?

 I love the mountains – be it as a climber, mountaineer, tourer and paraglider pilot.

 What do you do particularly sustainably?

 I avoid flying or driving.
-I travel about 90 percent of my routes by train, bike or on foot.
+I make many journeys by train, bike or on foot.
 As a city dweller, I manage to do this without losing any significant time.